openworm/org.geppetto.docs/source/geppettomodel.md

 the experiments we are running upon the model.

 #### The Geppetto Model is dynamic
-We can represent the with the usual tools that we use in programming to represent data structures: variables, classes, values, parameters within a life cycle in which variable values can change and can be represented visually.
+We can represent the model with the usual tools that we use in programming to represent data structures: variables, classes, values, parameters within a life cycle in which variable values can change and can be represented visually.